-It would be wrong not to acknowledge that one person's notion of leisurely story progression translates to another as plodding and inert.
-Sometimes "Moments in Love" is a languid bake, and at other turns its drags.
+It would be wrong not to acknowledge that one person's notion of leisurely story progression translates to plodding and inert to others.
+Sometimes "Moments in Love" is a languid bake, and at other turns it drags.
 Oddly those scenes occur during the shorter segments, not the opening hour; subsequent episodes clock in anywhere from 20 minutes to the final episode's 52.

 "Moments in Love" accentuates yearning over injections of lightness, but maybe that is a reflection of both the characters' maturity and that of the show.
 Ackie's break-out episode is revelation because of the dynamism she brings to Alicia's struggles, hitting determined highs and collapsing in her lows as she faces down towers of fertility injections, diminishing probabilities, and the medical insurance industry's discrimination against LGBTQIA people.

 One facet of life the series adroitly captures in its early seasons is the paralysis brought on by too much choice, the millennial's lament often mocked by older generations.
 Denise and Alicia's story illustrates the next part of the puzzle that everyone contends with, which is the sobering realization that one's options narrow with age and the passage of time.
 We lose touch with friends; we stop feeling so free; and responsibility, along with an awareness of mortality, begins to spiritually trap us either a little or a lot.